acsauk/CV/README.md

 #### Communication and Teamwork

-- Working on multiple Makers Academy project teams and pair programming on a daily basis and having worked as part of a Global team at EY for the past five years in office and remote settings, I am experienced at building and maintaining relationships with colleagues and clients alike from a distance and face to face.
+- Working on multiple Makers Academy project teams, pair programming on a daily basis and having worked as part of a Global team at EY for the past five years in office and remote settings, I am experienced at building and maintaining relationships with colleagues and clients alike from a distance and face to face.

 - I designed and delivered multiple webcasts to groups of senior Partners based around the world while working at EY in order to educate on the complex tax and immigration issues surrounding cross border working in an easy to understand format.